UWRobotLearning/UWRobotLearning.github.io/Protocols/spot.md

  > Follow the [Startup Procedure](https://support.bostondynamics.com/s/article/Startup-Procedure) for more detail.

 2. Wait for Spot's computers to boot (fans at 100% during startup) and then connect to Spot through its wifi network.
->  TODO: Add log-in stuff location.
-Log on to Spot using the credentials written in the battery compartment within the belly (do not share these on the internet).
+>  Log on to Spot using the credentials written on the wall shown in the image or in the battery compartment within the belly(**DO NOT** share these on the internet).

 3. Follow the tablet prompts (i.e. "power on motor" and "operate") and test.
 >